Faith & Service

 At St. Gabriel Catholic Parish School, Catholic Identity is essential and enduring because of individual and group activities

 St. Gabriel School takes time throughout the day to pray.
 Every morning all classes begin the day with prayer and special intentions.
 Before lunch, each class prays.
 At the end of the last class, after the normal business of an academic day, the entire school ends the day in prayer.

 Mass At St. Gabriel

 Liturgies are an integral part of the St. Gabriel experience.
 All-school Masses are offered each Wednesday and on Holy Days to celebrate the unity of our Catholic faith.
-St. Gabriel Parish School children participate in every Mass.
+St. Gabriel Catholic Parish School children participate in every Mass.

 First Holy Communion

 The sacrament of First Holy Communion is received by our 2nd Graders every May.
 Along with this, our older children are offered the sacrament of reconciliation during Advent and Lent.